code4policy/modules/web/05-visualization.md

 	touch data.tsv
 	subl .
 	```
-4. Grab the code from the [example d3 visualization](https://bl.ocks.org/mbostock/3902569) (https://bl.ocks.org/mbostock/3902569) and put it in `index.html`, grab the data and put it in `data.tsv`
+4. Grab the code from the [example d3 visualization](https://web.archive.org/web/20161225091855/http://bl.ocks.org/mbostock/3902569) (observable version: https://observablehq.com/@d3/line-chart-with-tooltip) and put it in `index.html`, grab the data and put it in `data.tsv`

 5. Now if you run a simple HTTP server, the code will run.